 This setting allows a user to move around in the map without the need to manually disable the aircraft centering.

 The two points below explain the behavior of the program depending if this option is enabled or not.

-Allow scrolling Active:
+Allow scrolling enabled: